jarvisar/datavis-project1/README.md

 ## Credits

 This project was created by Adam Jarvis for  course.
-The exoplanet data used in this project was obtained from the [NASA Exoplanet Archive](https://exoplanetarchive.ipac.caltech.edu/).
-The visualization was created using [D3.js](https://d3js.org/).
+The exoplanet data used in this project was obtained from the [NASA Exoplanet Archive](https://exoplanetarchive.ipac.caltech.edu/) and the visualizations were created using [D3.js](https://d3js.org/).